-The Better Workplace group maintains momentum and the focus on E&D topics, shares ideas, plans staff surveys and focus groups, publicises achievements and
+The Better Workplace group maintains momentum and the focus on E&D topics, shares ideas, plans staff surveys and focus groups, publicises achievements and supports the establishment of new WGs.

 2016 survey (new Item): 65% of women and 72% of men in 2016 saw the Better Workplace group as for everyone in the department.